Colchester railway station: Accidents

+Facilities

 The main ticket office is a modern glass-fronted design, sited on the north side of the station, and access to the platforms is via a subway.
 The previous station building is on the south side and provides access to the up platform for those with tickets or wanting to buy tickets from a machine.

 To the side of the main ticket office, there is a taxi rank, as well as multiple bus stops.
 Both entrances to the station have automatic ticket gates.